Winter Care for Frost-Tender Succulents

 Overwintering Succulents How to keep succulents happy during the cold winter months Where you live makes a big difference when it comes to the well-being of your succulents in winter.
 Most varieties go dormant in winter and are frost-tender, meaning they can’t handle temps below 32 degrees F. Winter Conditions That Damage Succulents These common…

 Cold-Hardy Succulents: Details, Photos & Varieties Looking for succulents that go below freezing?
 You’re in the right place!
 About cold-hardy succulents The common cold-hardy succulents shown here can handle northern winters, snow, rainstorms (if given excellent drainage) and summer dry spells.
-Most cold-hardy succulents are in the genera Sedum and Sempervivum.
-Sedum (stonecrop) Trailing varieties are lovely as…
+Sedum (stonecrop) Trailing varieties are lovely as ground covers and in rock gardens, terraces and hanging…